-Section 415 of the Internal Revenue Code (IRC) specifies the maximum benefits that may be paid to an individual from a defined benefit plan and the maximum amounts that may be allocated each year to an individual's account in a defined contribution plan.
+Internal Revenue Code Section 415: Section 415 of the Internal Revenue Code (IRC) specifies the maximum benefits that may be paid to an individual from a defined benefit plan and the maximum amounts that may be allocated each year to an individual's account in a defined contribution plan.
 A qualified pension plan may not pay benefits in excess of the Section 415 limits.
 The ultimate penalty for non-compliance is disqualification: active participants could be taxed on their vested benefits and the IRS may seek to tax the income earned on the plan's assets.
 In particular, Section 415(b) of the IRC limits the maximum annual benefit payable at the Normal Retirement Age to a dollar limit of \$160,000 indexed for inflation.
-That limit is \$230,000 for 2021.
+That limit is \$245,000 for 2022.
 Normal Retirement Age for these purposes is age 62.
 These are the limits in simplified terms.
-They must be adjusted based on each participant's circumstances, for such things as age at retirement, form of benefits chosen and after tax contributions.
+They must be adjusted based on each participant's circumstances, for such things as age at retirement, form of benefits chosen and after-tax contributions.
 Non-PEPRA benefits in excess of the limits may be paid through a qualified governmental excess plan that meets the requirements of Section 415(m).
 Legal Counsel's review and interpretation of the law and regulations should be sought on any questions in this regard.
 Contribution rates determined in this valuation have not been reduced for the Section 415 limitations.
-However it is anticipated that PEPRA members will not be limited in the future due to the PEPRA compensation limit applied in the determination of their benefit.
+However, it is anticipated that PEPRA members will not be limited in the future due to the PEPRA compensation limit applied in the determination of their benefit.
 Actual limitations will result in actuarial gains as they occur.
-A minor refinement to the Entry Age actuarial cost method was made.
-Previously, Entry Age was calculated as the age of the member as of the valuation date minus years of employment, including non-VCERA employment.
-Previously, these assumptions and methods were as follows: 7.25%; net of investment and administrative expenses.
-2.75% (Actual rate is based on projected long term ten-year Treasury rate).
-Increase of 2.75% per year.
-Retiree COLA increases due to CPI are subject to a 3.00% maximum change per year for both PEPRA and Non-PEPRA General Tier 1 and both PEPRA and Non-PEPRA Safety.
-For both PEPRA and non-PEPRA General Tier 2, members represented by SEIU receive a fixed 2% cost-of-living adjustment, not subject to changes in the CPI that applies to future service after March 2003.
+Changed Actuarial Assumptions and Methods: There have been no changes in actuarial assumptions or methods since the last valuation.